- 7 Infantry

 When you play a unit, it must be supplied.
 A unit is supplied if either:

-- (a) The unit is IN your base.
+- 1) The unit is IN your base.

-- (b) The unit can trace a supply line (through other friendly units) back to your base.
-Look at the supply part of each of your placed units.
+- 2) The unit can trace a supply line (through other friendly units) back to your base.
+(Aside from Paratroopers, you can only place units where the game tells you that you can.)

 Units can ONLY attack immediately after being placed.
 Two stipulations:

-- a) There must be an enemy unit in attack range.
+- 1) There must be an enemy unit in attack range.

-- b) The unit you want to attack must also have ANOTHER friendly unit for which the enemy unit is in "Support" range.
-To say this another way, you must attack an enemy unit with TWO of your units -- the unit you're placing now has the enemy in their "Attack" range AND another friendly unit has the enemy within their "Support" range.
+- 2) The unit you want to attack must also have ANOTHER friendly unit for which the enemy unit is in "Support" range.
+To say this another way, you must attack an enemy unit with TWO of your units -- the unit you are placing has the enemy in their "Attack" range AND another friendly unit has the enemy within their "Support" range.
+If you get this wrong and don't have another supporting unit, the unit you place won't be able to attack.

 The exceptions are Tank and Artillery, which do not need support to kill an enemy in range.
-(Notice the attack icon on their cards is different.)
+(Notice the attack icon on their cards is different, showing a little flame icon.)